Myself and I.

 This will always be known as 'The Year I appeared on BBC Newsnight'.
 I wrote an article called 'Instagram is Ruining Our Brains'.

 I uploaded the article in the morning, the very same evening I was asked to form part of the discussion panel on Newsnight.
 The topic was The Negative Effects of Social Media.
 I'm still traumatised.
+Live TV is the worst.

 This is also the year I worked for Twickenham Film Studios as Creative Content Manager.
 This roughly translates as: I came up with ideas, wrote things and made things look pretty, all whilst being hilarious and engaging on social media.